April 9, 2021

 Sweeney suspects “shills like Jessica Katz” may have gotten to the mayor.
 He pointed to an editorial in City Limits magazine in September 2020, an op-ed that he suspects helped shaped the mayor’s shift.

 “The Window is Closing to Rezone for a More Equitable Soho” was written by Katz, executive director of the well-connected Citizens Housing and Planning Council.
-It reads like a plea for racial and economic justice in super-white and wealthy Soho and Noho, leading Davies to ponder how adding thousands of new luxury units will make thosneighborhoods that much more diverse.
+It reads like a plea for racial and economic justice in super-white and wealthy Soho and Noho, leading Davies to ponder how adding thousands of new luxury units will make those neighborhoods that much more diverse.

 Nonprofit group’s oversize influence